Our Common Faith

 newborn child of God to evolve into a mature and virtuous son (Rom.
 8:29).

-If being a Christian makes you one of God’s kids, then the church would be His ginormous family (John 1:12, Eph.
+If being a Christian makes you one of God’s children, then the church would be His enormous family (John 1:12, Eph.
 2:19).

 And just like every dad loves it when His children come together for the holidays, God loves it whenever we are knit with

 those Christians in our closest vicinity—regardless of race, age, sex, or class (Eph.
 1:5, Acts 11:23, Psalm 133:1, Gal.
 3:28).

 He wants His church to become our life and not just a place where we punch-in and punch-out every Sunday (Eph.
 2:22).

 Eventually, the impact of our living in oneness will not go unnoticed.
 Those around us will inevitably feel the impact of our

 love and recognize its divine source (John 13:35, Matt.
 5:16).
 Even the God of the heavens won’t be able to stay away